 Dubai Safety Tips for Travelling Smooth

-- Be conscious of Ramadan – Read up on the do’s and don’t’s during this holy month.
+- Be conscious of Ramadan – Read up on the do’s and don’t’s of Ramadan before travelling to Dubai.

 - Keep away from any drugs – Serious consequences with almost zero tolerance.